New York health chief, defender of Cuomo policies, resigning

 Hochul thanked Zucker for his service and said he has agreed to stay on until the state names a new commissioner.

-Under Zucker, the department of health worked with hospitals statewide to ensure that a surge of COVID-19 patients wouldn’t catastrophically overwhelm hospital systems.
+Under Zucker, the Department of Health worked with hospitals statewide to ensure a surge of COVID-19 patients wouldn’t catastrophically overwhelm hospital systems.

 But Zucker has faced heated criticism over the state’s COVID-19 response, particularly in nursing homes.

-Over 15,800 people living in nursing homes and other long-term care homes in New York have died of COVID-19, according to data released by the state this year.
+Nearly 16,000 people living in nursing homes and other long-term care homes in New York have died of COVID-19, according to state data.

+Zucker has also faced criticism from health care workers who said the state failed to ensure hospitals and nursing home personnel had adequate personal protective gear and staffing levels during the peak of the pandemic.

+Zucker defended his department’s record in his resignation letter: he said health officials faced “countless unfounded criticisms” but acted with “conscientiousness and competence.”

-Zucker has defended a since-rescinded March 2020 directive that said nursing homes couldn’t refuse to admit patients solely because they had COVID-19.
+New York’s since-rescinded March 2020 directive said nursing homes couldn’t refuse to admit patients solely because they had COVID-19.

-Zucker and Cuomo have said the directive was needed to ensure elderly patients weren’t languishing in hospitals.
+Zucker and Cuomo defended the directive as needed to free up beds in hospitals in case of a disastrous surge of patients.

-Hochul said Thursday that she was following through with her previously announced intentions to hire her own team.
+At that time in spring 2020, limited COVID-19 testing made it difficult for nursing homes to know whether admitted patients were contagious.

+By May 2020, the state withdrew the directive and required hospitals to test patients for COVID-19 before transferring them to nursing homes.

 By MARINA VILLENEUVE